 Ambrose Rookwoode, one of the eight gunpowder plotters whose face was burned and who was injured in the shootout at Holbeche House, story was not told has links to my home county of Lincolnshire - here's a little bit about him.

-On this day in 1483, the execution of Henry Stafford, Duke of Buckingham for his part in the rebellion against Richard III.
+On this day in 1483 - All Souls Day, the execution of Henry Stafford, Duke of Buckingham for his part in the rebellion against Richard III.

 Richard III: Act V, Scene 1 Salisbury.
 An open place.

 Why, then All Souls' day is my body's doomsday.